bclinkinbeard/bclinkinbeard.github.com/posts/up-running-es6-react-5-minutes.md

 That's it!
 You now have a fully functional 22nd century development environment, and the ice in your latté hasn't even melted!

 Enjoy!

+## Take a look

+If you're interested in an illustrated look at this process, I've got a [video on it at Egghead](https://egghead.io/lessons/react-set-up-a-killer-react-dev-environment-quickly-with-hjs-webpack) (subscription required).